Trump unleashes tweet on Carrier union boss who blasted him

 Chuck Jones, president of United Steelworkers Local 1999, has been critical of Trump's claim to have saved 1,100 jobs at the Indianapolis plant since Tuesday.

-But shortly after he appeared on CNN's "Erin Burnett Out Front" program Wednesday night, the president-elect appeared to blame union leaders like Jones for companies leaving the U.S.
+But shortly after Jones appeared on CNN's "Erin Burnett Out Front" program Wednesday night, the president-elect appeared to blame union leaders like him for companies leaving the U.S.

 "Chuck Jones, who is President of United Steelworkers 1999, has done a terrible job representing workers.
 No wonder companies flee country!"
 Trump wrote.